Medical conditions that may complicate having your tooth pulled.

 - Pregnancy / Lactation.

-Our list isn’t meant to be all-inclusive nor is the information we give below overly detailed.
-But this page does provide a quick scan of conditions that are usually of most concern to dentists before pulling their patient’s teeth.
+FYI: Our list isn’t meant to be all-inclusive nor is the information for each item overly detailed.
+The goal of this page is to provide a quick scan of conditions that are usually of most concern to dentists before pulling their patient’s teeth.

 Knowing how you did with previous extractions is important.